drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 ### 5. Software Process Model:
 The goal of a software process model is to provide a framework for software development that ensures the project is completed within the allocated budget, schedule, and quality standards.
 The software process model defines the set of activities that must be performed during the software development lifecycle.

-For the KTDI DEWI KAYANGAN ENTERPRISE ONLINE SYSTEM, the ideal software process model is the Agile software development process.
+For the KTDI MINIMARKET ONLINE SYSTEM, the ideal software process model is the Agile software development process.
 The justification for this choice is that the Agile methodology emphasizes the iterative and incremental development of software, which is particularly well-suited for complex projects with evolving requirements.
 In addition, Agile methodology allows for rapid prototyping and customer feedback, which is essential in developing a mini mart online system.

 The Agile software development process involves the following phases: